-If there’s one thing about Christmas that can rival the feeling of a new smartphone, Dan Brown novel or horribly ugly sweater, it’s the food.
+If there’s one thing about Christmas that can rival the feeling of a new gadget, hit novel or horribly ugly sweater, it’s the food.
 At no other time of year can you indulge so wantonly in such displays of gluttony.

 It is perhaps surprising then, that this glorious decadence is always painstakingly structured: The same meal is dished out again and again, honed by countless years of practice and force of habit.

 Most of our festive foods have centuries of tradition behind them to justify their spots on the menu.
 One or two do not…

 Five Christmas foods that go back further than you think…

 Perhaps the most storied of all festive grub, Christmas puddings have been around since the 14th century – albeit not in their current form.
 Modern pud started life as a porridge called ‘frumenty’ – made up of raisins, meat, currents, wines and spices, it was likely eaten as a pre-Christmas fasting meal.

 Over the following centuries, it morphed into plum pudding.
 At some point, King George I supposedly requested plum pudding for his first Christmas dinner in England.
 The story is almost certainly apocryphal, but he was nicknamed "the Pudding King" thereafter.